Police probe threat to JK Rowling over Salman Rushdie support

 Ms Rowling said she felt "very sick" at the news and hoped he would recover.

-Ms Rowling had shared a screenshot of the threat, writing: "To all sending supportive messages.
+She shared a screenshot of the threat, writing: "To all sending supportive messages.
 Thank you.
 Police are involved (were already involved on other threats)."

 The tweet, from an account in Pakistan, had been removed on Sunday morning.